packmad/packmad.github.io/books.md

 permalink: /books/
 ---

-Throughout my life I read several books (unlucky not as much as I wanted to) and I want to share with you the ones that, in some way, changed me deeply.
+Throughout my life, I read several books (unlucky not as much as I wanted to) and I want to share with you the ones that, in some way, changed me profoundly.

 Then, my list in random order is:
 * [Gödel, Escher, Bach](https://www.amazon.com/G%C3%B6del-Escher-Bach-Eternal-Golden/dp/0465026567): An Eternal Golden Braid